-Will having capsular contracture cause the implant's shell to weaken or rupture?
+Does a capsular contracture cause the implant's shell to weaken or rupture?

 In a prospective clinical study conducted by Mentor, the rates of first occurrence of deflation were 3% for 1,264 augmentation patients and 9% for 416 reconstruction patients.
-In a prospective clinical study conducted by McGhan, the rates of first occurrence of deflation were 5% for the 901 augmentation patients and 6% for the 237 reconstruction patients.

-What is a device card?
+What is a device card/breast implant ID card?

 Do implants make noises like sloshing or squeaking?